patrickbryant1/EvoBind-multimer/README.md

 It is possible to run EvoBind-multimer online in the [Google colab here](https://colab.research.google.com/github/DiandraDaum/EvoBindMultimer/blob/main/EvoBindMultimer.ipynb)

 # Computational requirements
 Before beginning the process of setting up this pipeline on your local system, make sure you have adequate computational resources.
 Make sure you have an **available GPU** as this will speed up the prediction process substantially compared to using a CPU.
-EvoBind2 assumes you have NVIDIA GPUs on your system, readily available.
+EvoBind-multimer assumes you have NVIDIA GPUs on your system, readily available.
 A Linux-based system is assumed.

 # Setup
 To setup this pipeline, clone this github repository: